oracle/python-cx_Oracle/doc/src/api_manual/session_pool.rst

     This read-write attribute specifies the size of the statement cache that will be used as the starting point for any connections that are created by the session pool.
-Once created, the connection's statement cache size can only be changed by setting the stmtcachesize attribute on the connection itself.
+Once a connection is created, that connection's statement cache size can only be changed by setting the :attr:`Connection.stmtcachesize` attribute on the connection itself.

+    See :ref:`Statement Caching <stmtcache>` for more information.

     .. versionadded:: 6.0